markostanimirovic/ngrx-signal-store-playground/README.md

 }
 ```

-The `immerUpdater` function can be further used in the following way:
+The `immerUpdater` function can be used in the following way:

 ```ts
 import { immerUpdater } from './immer-updater';